alzhahir/learning-repo/README.md

 # learning-repo
-DEPRECATION NOTICE: THIS REPO HAS MOVED TO alzhahir/learning-repo.
+DEPRECATION NOTICE: THIS REPO HAS MOVED [HERE](https://github.com/alzhahir/learning-repo/).
 Please view the latest code there.

 This repo was created for code learning purposes.